quattor/quattor.github.com/_posts/2014-03-29-web-site-contribution.md

 Jekyll is not using the pages you wrote directly but is generating the site from these pages.
 As a consquence, you need to **restart the server** after every page modification you want to see.

+For more information on using Jekyll at GitHub and troubleshooting problems, you may want to visit [GitHub Jekyll](https://help.github.com/articles/using-jekyll-with-pages) page.

 ## Jekyll Markdown tricks